Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/extreme_trials/golbez/README.md

 ```
 </details>

-I personally quite like these markers:
+You can use these markers instead:

 - `ABCD` are for orientation.
 - The `1234` markers demarcate the boundaries of the Gale Force line AoEs (markers are *not* safe), and players can stand on the markers to get knocked back to the towers.